aviks/GameZero.jl/README.md

 This is an early release.
 Please try to make interesting games with this, and report any issues or missing features.

 ## Acknowledgement
 The design of this library is inspired by the python package [PyGameZero](https://pygame-zero.readthedocs.io) by [Daniel Pope](https://github.com/lordmauve).
-Much of the design however has been changed to make things more Julian.
-The implementation is independent.
+Much of the design however has been changed to make things more Julian, and the implementation is independent.